neondatabase/website/content/guides/django-rest-api.md

 python manage.py runserver
 ```

+If the server starts without errors, you've successfully connected to the Neon database.

 ## Creating the API

+Now that we have the Django project set up and connected to the Neon database, let's create the simple API for our AI Model Marketplace.

 ### Define the models

-In Django`, models are Python classes that represent database tables.
+In Django, models are Python classes that represent database tables.
 Create a new Django app for our AI Model Marketplace:

 ```bash
 python manage.py startapp models_api